Living gluten free FAQs

 Gluten Free on the Move has been through some changes and the new improved app is now your go-to venue search tool to find places to eat when out and about.

 To check suitability on nearly 200,000 food and drink products, download and use our award winning app; Gluten Free Food Checker, where you can scan the barcode or search by product name.

 You can also login to our website and search our food information service.
 Our website is mobile optimised, so you can access this, our Home of Gluten Free recipe database and our Venue Guide from your mobile or tablet device whenever you need it.

 What mobile phones will the app work on?

-This app will work on iPhone models 4 and above and Android smartphones that can download apps from the Google Play store.
+This app will work on iPhone models 4 and above and Android smartphones with software 6.0 and above.

 We have chosen to develop the app for the iPhone and Android phones because our membership surveys indicate that these devices are the most commonly used.
 However, as with all technology, the situation is constantly changing and we will be monitoring trends to assess when investment in new platforms for the app is justified.